YashLokare02/Schlogl-model/README.md

 # Schlogl-model
-This repository contains code to implement the classical and quantum subroutines for the paper "Modeling Stochastic Chemical Kinetics on a Quantum Computer".
+This repository contains code to implement the classical and quantum subroutines for the paper "Modeling Stochastic Chemical Kinetics on Quantum Computers".

 Authors: T. Kabengele, Y. Lokare, J. B. Marston, and B. Rubenstein.